TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/configuring-custom-rate-limit-keys.md

 The Tyk Enterprise Developer Portal facilitates the configuration of various rate limiting options based on a business model for API Products published in the portal.

-To achieve this, the portal, by default, populates the following attributes in the credential metadata:
+To achieve this, the portal, by default, populates the following attributes in the credential metadata, which can be used as part of a custom rate limit key:
 - **ApplicationID**: The ID of the application to which the credential belongs.
 - **DeveloperID**: The ID of the developer who created the credential.
 - **OrganisationID**: The ID of the organisation to which the developer belongs.
-- **TeamIDs**: A list of team IDs to which the developer belongs.

 Additionally, it's possible to attach [custom attribute values]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/customise-user-model#add-attributes-to-the-user-model" >}}) defined in a developer profile as metadata fields to credentials.